AdaCore/gnatstudio/docs/users_guide/tools.rst

 adds an icon on the left of the line.

-If a wrench icon is displayed and you left-click on it, the code is fixed automatically and you will see the change in the corresponding source editor.
+If a wrench icon is displayed and you left-click on it, the code is fixed automatically, and you will see the change in the corresponding source editor.
 This occurs when a simple fix, such as the addition of a missing semicolon, is sufficient to resolve the error.